gt-crnch-rg/arm-sve-tools/05_Apps/README.md

 The [HACCKernels benchmark](https://xgitlab.cels.anl.gov/hacc/HACCKernels) represents the computationally intensive part of an N-body cosmology code.
 Application performance is dominated by a long chain of floating point instructions in the innermost loop.
-Application performace scales well with vector length since increasing vector width increases the number of innermost loop iterations that can be completed simultaneously.
+Application performance scales well with vector length since increasing vector width increases the number of innermost loop iterations that can be completed simultaneously.

 The figure of merit is wall clock time spent in the application loop.
 It is reported